 Today I would like to share with you the importance of unloading every heavyweight onto Jesus and trusting Him to carry all of your needs.
 I have tested His promises and have discovered that He is loyal and trustworthy.
 Not one word that God has promised me has fallen to the ground.
 I don’t know where we will get the money to cover our lodging for tomorrow or the next day, but I DO know that the Lord has personally promised me that He would provide for us and that we will not be homeless.

 He also shows me the number 27 regularly to remind me of His promise to support me and my family from His love support.
 The Greek meaning of 27 is beloved which is derived from agápē, “love”.
 It means to personally experience the Father’s, agape Love.
 In research, I have even discovered that in ancient Hebrew to love as a verb, means “to provide and protect what is given as a privilege”.
 No matter what storms that you face or what problems arise, there is absolutely nothing that can ever separate you from His all protective and providing love.

 “Pour out all of your worries and stress upon Him and leave them there, for He always tenderly cares for you” 1 Peter 5:7 TPT.

-For just about 4 months now, our family has been supernaturally supported by love gifts from those the Lord draws close to help us.
+For just over one year now, our family has been supernaturally supported by love gifts from those the Lord draws close to help us.
 We are so thankful for all of your loving generosity.
 I truly believe that the area where we are most pressed will be the area that we will be most blessed.
 It is my heart to one day extend the same gifts of provisional love back in an abundance as a conduit of giving.
 From our family to yours, I extend the most sincere “thank you” (with a big hug!).